davideicardi/kaa/README.md

 (KAfka Avro4s Schema Registry)

-Avro case class serializer with schemas persisted in Kafka.
+Avro serializer for case classes with schemas persisted in Kafka.
 It allows to easily share avro schemas across multiple applications and instances allowing schema evolution.

-Row-based AVRO format is used to reduce records size, only a schema id (hash) is persisted with the record.
+[Single object AVRO encoding](https://avro.apache.org/docs/current/spec.html#single_object_encoding) is used to reduce records size, only a schema id (hash) is persisted within the record.

 ## Usage